janwilmake/markdownbrowser/markdownbrowser/SPEC.md

 - Fetching should accept text/markdown,text/plain,`*/*` but use another fetch without accept header as fallback.
 - Only pass authorization header for extract and searches. if error, return that nicely.
 - if apiKey is available, `config.extractEngine` is used any website returns html
-- api key is used for search and extract urls as authorization bearer token
+- apiKey is used for search and extract urls as authorization bearer token

-Lay-out:
+LAY-OUT:

 - Style: use same look/feel as safari, but done purely in html, css, vanilla js
 - Mobile friendly